satazor/js-spark-md5/README.md

 });
 ```

-You can some more examples in the test folder.
+You can see some more examples in the test folder.

 ## Documentation